- Undergraduate students working on campus can earn from either work study or department funds.

 Students may not work prior to the first day of classes of the fall term or after the last day of the spring term if their contract uses work study funds.
 Current student employment information.

 Work study jobs are not assigned.
 Students may search for campus opportunities through Diggernet, a job posting site hosted by the Career Center.
-If a student possess a special skill or credentials, e.g. lifeguard, he should contact the specifc department for employment opportunities.
+If a student possesses a special skill or credentials, e.g. lifeguard, he should contact the specific department for employment opportunities.
 Supervisors will establish an electronic timesheet and explain processing deadlines for timesheet submission.